Blackparkd/Blackparkd/README.md

 <h3 align="left">Hi 👋!
-My name is Eduardo Pereira and I'm a Computer Science undergraduate from Universidade do Minho</h3>
+My name is Eduardo Pereira and I'm a Computer Science graduate from Universidade do Minho</h3>

 -----------------------------------------------------------------------------------------------------------------------
 <h2 align="left"> Skills</h2>